 Beautifully written lines, like poems, have always had a lasting impression on me.
 Analogies, metaphors and sometimes simple prose written with a creative touch.
 It has the same effect on me as popping a piece of Belgian chocolate into my mouth at the end of a long tiring day.
-The initial euphoria followed by a soothing effect and the sweet aftertaste that lasts long after.
+The initial euphoria is followed by a soothing effect and a sweet aftertaste that lasts long after.

 One of the main reasons I use a Kindle e-reader to read books is the highlight and Note feature.
 It helps me go back to these lines and relive the emotions.
 If you’re a paperback fan, you could use a bookmark or post-its to mark the pages with your favourite lines.
 I know several avid readers who make the extra effort of writing down these lines in beautiful calligraphy in their notebooks.
 One such reader is Noor.